Games & Quizzes

 /ˈspeSHəl/

-better, greater, or otherwise different from what is usual. thing.
+better, greater, or otherwise different from what is usual.
+Heavily discounted sales item.

 /ˌmilyəˈner/